Enrolling in music

 Detailed syllabi and chord progression sheets for each level may be found in key information to the right.
 Items in italics are not contained in the progression sheets and must be obtained from the instructor.

-The exam to test out of Music 2A takes about 5–10 minutes and will be given on a drop-in basis on Tuesday, September 26, between 1:00 and 3:00 pm, 228B Music.
+The exam to test out of Music 2A takes about 5–10 minutes and will be given on a drop-in basis on Tuesday, September 24, 2019, between 2:30 and 3:30 pm, in Room 228B, Music Building.
 No appointment necessary.
-Please contact Amelia Triest for questions about Music 2ABC.
+Please contact Amelia Triest if you cannot use this time, or if you have further questions about Music 2ABC.